Hawaii September 05, 2016

 6. Kaniakapupu Ruins

 More commonly known as King Kamehameha III’s summer home, the Kaniakapupu Ruins date back to 1847, and were only used for a few decades before being abandoned and reclaimed by nature.
 The grass roof is long gone, and all that remains are a few walls, the main entrance, a few windows - and lots of crumbling stone.
+Unfortunately, you are not allowed to visit the ruins and must simply admire this stunning piece of Hawaiian history in photographs.

 7. Lyon Arboretum Seismograph Station